nginxinc/ansible-role-nginx-app-protect/README.md

 ## Other NGINX Ansible Collections and Roles

-You can find the Ansible NGINX Core collection of roles to install and configure NGINX Open Source, NGINX Plus, and NGINX App Protect [here](https://github.com/nginxinc/ansible-collection-nginx).
+You can find the Ansible NGINX Core collection of roles to install and configure NGINX Open Source, NGINX Plus, and NGINX App Protect WAF and DoS products [here](https://github.com/nginxinc/ansible-collection-nginx).

 You can find the Ansible NGINX role to install NGINX [here](https://github.com/nginxinc/ansible-role-nginx).